 Many runners want to be able to run faster, further, or try different events than they do currently.
-To help you achieve these goals, welcome to our introduction to the principles of running training.
+To help you achieve these goals, welcome to our summary of the principles of running training.

 The definition of “improvement” will vary from runner to runner.
 Here, we will be looking at how you can:

 The principles to achieve these apply whether you’re a beginner or an experienced runner.
 That said, there is no single best way to train, as every runner is different.
 Instead, we encourage you to consider the concepts and approaches mentioned here and adapt them to suit yourself.

 “Should I just run more?”

 Yes, running more will usually help you improve – within reason, and in usual circumstances.
 The reasons for this are straightforward.

 Training is about stress and adaptation.
 If you stress the body, by doing a particular exercise, the body will then try to adapt in a way that improves its capacity to do that exercise in the future.